ptcrealitylab/vuforia-spatial-edge-server/electron.md

 On a macOS development machine, a valid and appropriate identity from your keychain will be automatically used.

 See article [Notarizing your Electron application](https://kilianvalkhof.com/2019/electron/notarizing-your-electron-application/).

+The file notarize.js is in charge of notarizing your app.
+You will have to create an .env file with your apple ID credentials:

+APPLEID=abc@abc.com
+APPLEIDPASS=xxxxxxxxxxx

+This file will be ignored by gitignore when pushing the code.